 Dr. Chinchilla’s research focuses on the social determinants of health, with an emphasis on housing and homelessness.
 Among other work, she has conducted research on the community integration outcomes of formerly homeless Veterans housed through VA’s largest homeless program, the U.S. Department of Housing and Urban Development (HUD)-VA Supportive Housing (VASH).
 Her work also focuses on increasing our understanding of Latinx homelessness including barriers to homeless services connection and culturally relevant engagement strategies.
 Her work has been published in various journals including Cityscape, the Journal of Immigrant and Minority Health, and the Journal of Health Care for the Poor and Underserved.
 She also serves on various local and national committee’s including the Los Angeles Homeless Services Authority Commission, National Alliance to End Homelessness’ Research Council, and the Department of Housing and Urban Development’s Race and Ethnicity Homeless Data Work Group.

 Dr. Chinchilla earned her doctorate in Urban Studies and Planning from Massachusetts Institute of Technology.
-She also holds a master in City and Regional Planning and bachelor degrees in Social Welfare and Mass Communications from the University of California, Berkeley.
+She holds a Master of Science in Health Policy and Management from the University of California, Los Angeles and a Master of City and Regional Planning from the University of California, Berkeley.